How to Find the IP Address for a Domain (IPv4 and IPv6)

 How to Find the IP Address for a Domain

-Need to look up the IP address for a domain name for security or troubleshooting?
+Suspect mischief behind a domain name?
+Need to look up the IP address for a domain name for troubleshooting?
 Want to find both the IPv4 and the IPv6 address to which a domain name resolves?
-Find out here how to find the IP address for a domain on Windows, Mac, Linux and the web.
+Find out here how to find the IP address (IPv4 and IPv6) for a domain ⤓ on Windows, Mac, Linux and the web.

 First, a Dolphin’s Sound Is Buzzing